girlfrom2001/miss-sam/README.md

-- 👋 Hi, I’m Sam (she/her).
+- Hi, I’m Sam (she/her).
-- 📚 I am an undergraduate student with a major in Computer Science.
+- I am an undergraduate student with a major in Computer Science and a minor in Computer Information Systems.
-- 🌱 Creating projects in Python and Java
+- You'll find my work is in Python or Java.
-- 📫 How to reach me: splotner@student.cccs.edu
+- I'm interested in having coffee chats and making connections. 🍵

 <!---
 miss-sam/miss-sam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.